mhs/t2-api/README.md

 4. Each application grabs that token from the URL, rewriting the URL in the process so that links can be shared, and stores the token in local storage.
 5. The app then puts the token into an HTTP header named 'Authorization' with each call it makes.
-Optionally the client app can also authenticate it's API calls by passing it as a query param named *authentication_token*.
+Optionally the client app can also authenticate its API calls by passing it as a query param named *authentication_token*.
 6. The API side uses that token to understand who the current User is for the application.

 In cases where a T2 application is called directly (e.g. navigating to http://t2-utilization.herokuapp.com directly